Manage Headaches Powerfully with Chronic Pain Treatment in Edmonton

 5. Prenatal and Postpartum Care: Pelvic floor exercises and education can prepare women for childbirth, aid in recovery post-delivery, and address any pelvic floor issues that arise during pregnancy or after giving birth.

-Treatment Approaches in Pelvic Floor Physical Therapy
+Treatment Approaches in Pelvic Floor Physical Therapy in Edmonton

 Pelvic floor physical therapy is highly individualized and may include: